wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.6.3 =
+* New: Option for changing number of tags
+* New: Option for changing number of messages per page
+* New: Option for auto notification
-= 0.6.2 =
+* Bugfix: Fixed some bugs in the e-mail notification function = 0.6.2 =
-* Changed: structure of the file directory
+* Changed: Structure of the file directory
 * Bugfix: Better URL replacing
 = 0.6.1 =
 * New: Dashboard widget